MockLeagues/sqlplus/README.md

 In any serious application, you'll find yourself working with entities which have relations to one or multiple other entities. sqlplus solves this problem via a lazy-loading solution which will load related entities on-demand (i.e. the first time they are accessed via a getter method inside of a session).

-Lazy-loaded relations are specified on the class member with a @LoadQuery annotation, which specifies the sql which will load the appropriate relation(s).
+Lazy-loaded fields are specified with a @LoadQuery annotation, which specifies the sql used to load them.
 Any parameters referenced in the load query are bound to the enclosing object.
 In the following example, this means the 'orderId' parameter will be bound to the value of the orderId field of the order object which caused the related collection to be loaded:
 ```java

 class Order {